coreruleset/traffic-observation-plugin/README.md

 ### Overview of data points in the report

-Here is an example report: FIXME
+Here is an example report: [AGT-2025-11-24.json](https://github.com/coreruleset/traffic-observation-plugin/blob/main/traffic-reports/AGT-2025-11-24.json)

 The report covers the following data points: